Shabang-Systems/Condution/docs/source/guides/task.rst

 Let's say for example you needed to call your mother at 8pm every Friday and one day you happen to travel to Japan.
 If you had fixed timezones enabled (the default), when you arrive, calling your mother would appear due 8pm plus the time difference between wherever you live and Japan.

-However, say for example you want to do Yoga between 5-6pm as well, but you wanted to do it at 5-6pm whereever you are, you can used Floating Timezones.
+However, say for example you want to do Yoga between 5-6pm as well, but you wanted to do it at 5-6pm wherever you are, you can used Floating Timezones.

 The Repeat Button
 +++++++++++++++++